-- Electrical Projects (Grades 3-7): Entries to include electromagnets, motors, buzzers and direct current circuit boards. - 2.
+- 1. Electrical Projects (Grades 3-7): Entries to include electromagnets, motors, buzzers and direct current circuit boards. - 2.
 Kit Lamps (Kit Construction) (All Grades): Electrical wiring and connections, light source, and suitability as a reading lamp will be judged.
 Lamps can be floor, desk, or wall models. - 3.
-Original Lamps (All Grades): Originality, workmanship, electrical wiring and connections, light source, and

-- suitability as a reading lamp will be judged.
+Original Lamps (All Grades): Originality, workmanship, electrical wiring and connections, light source, and suitability as a reading lamp will be judged.
 Lamps can be floor, desk, or wall models.
 (No kits.) - 4.
-Rewired Lamp (All Grades): Workmanship, craftsmanship and electrical wiring and connections will be judged.
-The lamp will not be judged as a reading lamp. - 5.
+Educational poster on careers in the electrical field (all grades) Poster must be 14"x22" - 5.
 Electric and Electronic Circuits (Grades 3-7): The exhibit should be mounted on a board and clearly show all circuits.
 The exhibit should be operational and demonstrate a useful principle or be functional.
 The exhibit should include an explanation of the principal being demonstrated. - 6.
 Electric and Electronic Circuits (Grades 8-12): The exhibit should be mounted on a board and clearly show all circuits.
 The exhibit should be operational and demonstrate a useful principle or be functional.
 The exhibit should include an explanation of the principal being demonstrated. - 7.
 Exhibit (Grades 3-7): Exhibit demonstrating skill or knowledge such as wire sizing; proper wiring of an electrical cord plug, wall outlet, wall switch, 3-way switch, etc. The exhibit should include an explanation of the principal being demonstrated. - 8.
 Exhibit (Grades 8-12): Exhibit of wiring diagram for a home, other building, or electric supply system for a community. - 9.
 Electric Concepts Poster (Grades 3-7): Poster (14" x 22") Exhibit showing a basic electric concept or explaining the proper use of electricity in modern life. - 10.
 Electronics/Lighting Selection Poster (Grades 8-12): Poster (14" x 22").
 Exhibit is on information that consumers might use in making a selection of any electronic devices such as computers, games, telephones, lighting fixtures, bulbs or other electronic device.